zikula-modules/MultiHook/README.md

 ## Introduction

 MultiHook is a content helper module which can handle automatically replace abbreviations, acronyms, autolinks and censored words.
+As a filter hook, MultiHook scans text for certain keywords and performs actions depending on what has been defined for them.
+You can easily create
+- autolinks, eg. the word MultiHook can always link to the project site at GitHub
+- abbr + acronym tags, eg. EC gets converted to <abbr title="European Community">EC</abbr>
+- censors, eg. bad words get converted to *****
+- needles (see below for more information about this feature)

 <a name="requirements" />